prashantpiyush/ai-projects/README.md

 ```

-### Chekers bot
+### Checkers bot
-Create an intelligent bot using DFS and backtracking which can play chekers.
+Create an intelligent bot using DFS and backtracking which can play checkers.

-Bot uses **Min-Max algorithm** enhanced with **Alpha-Beta pruning** to find a best possible solution at any given game state.
+The bot uses the **Min-Max algorithm** enhanced with **Alpha-Beta pruning** to find the best
+possible solution at any given game state.

-Note: To make a move, first select a green coin and then select the position where you want to move it.
-Blue is opponent (bot).
+Note: To make a move, first select a green coin and then select the position where you want to move
+it.
+Blue is an opponent (bot).

 Note: Option1 - show empty board.
 Option2 - use Min-max for bot.
-Option3 - use Min-max with Alpha-beta for bot algorithm.
+Option3 - use Min-max with
+Alpha-beta for bot algorithm.
 Option4 - show statistics.

 ![](images/chekers_1.png?raw=true)
 ![](images/chekers_2.png?raw=true)

 ### Solving First-Order logic using Bayesian Network
-Create a bot which can answer first-order query logic.
-Given the probabilities of some variables, find the probabiliy of a set of selected variables given
+Create a bot that can answer first-order query logic.
+Given the probabilities of some variables,
+find the probability of a set of selected variables given
 another set of selected conditional variables.

-Bot uses **Bayesian Network** to model first order logic and concept of **Markov blanket** and chain rule.
+The bot uses **Bayesian Network** to model first-order logic and concept of **Markov blanket** and
+chain rule.

-**Markov Blanket:** A node is conditionally independent of all other nodes in the network, given its parents, children, and children’s parents — that is,
+**Markov Blanket:** A node is conditionally independent of all other nodes in the network, given
+its parents, children, and children’s parents — that is,
 given its Markov blanket.

 Note: first select a set of query variables and then conditional variables.
-Click on show probabilty to view the calculated probability.
+Click on show
+probability to view the calculated probability.

 ![](images/bayes_1.png?raw=true)
 ![](images/bayes_2.png?raw=true)